martaleonetti/Internship-progress/Note.md

 # A measurement-based variational quantum eigensolver (2021)

 - Propose a new approach to VQEs using the principles of MBQC.

+- Development of a new variational technique based on MBQC, that we call measurement-based VQE.
+- Protocols determine the ground state of a target Hamiltonian.

+- Use a tailored entangled state called "custum state" that allows for exploring an appropriate corner of the system's Hilbert space.
+This custom state includes auxiliary qubits which, once measured, modify the state of the output qubits. (edge-decoration).
+- Start from an ansatz state represented as a graph, this ansatz is modified adding other qubits, these qubits are measured in rotated basis R($\theta$), where $\theta$ are the variational parameters.

+- MB-VQE shifts the challenge from performing multi-qubits gates to  creating an entangled initial state.

 -
 # Deterministic Ansatze for the MBVQE (Schroeder, Heller and Gachechiladze)